nikitaapraj/property-manager/docs/index.md

 ## Get started

 Implementing the Real Estate Real Data API is fast and easy.
-[Try it out](/get-started.md).
+[Get started with the API](/get-started.md).

 ## Learn more